thomas-lehericy/Hanabi-discard/README.md

 b- When a player knows that at least a card in their hand is playable, they MUST play.

 c- When a player received multiple play hints, the play hints MUST be resolved in the order in which they were received.
+(Unless it is ABSOLUTELY CLEAR that not doing so will not cause another player to play a not-yet-playable card.)

 d- When a player has a mix of play hints and known cards, known cards MUST be played first.
  * This allow other players to clue subsequent cards with play hints.